Last Updated on

 Haidt On Happiness: The Divided Self

-Look back at the opening quote of this article, and you’ll find the metaphor underlying all of Haidt’s writings and research: the elephant and the rider.
-Haidt characterizes the human mind as a partnership between separate, but connected entities.
+This quote speaks to the underlying metaphor of all Haidt’s writings and research: the elephant and the rider.
+Haidt characterizes the human mind as a partnership between separate but connected entities.
 In his metaphor, the rider represents all that is conscious.
 It is the director of actions and executor of thought and long term goals.
-The elephant, on the other hand, represents all that is automatic and often acts independently of conscious thought.
+The elephant represents all that is automatic, and often acts independently of conscious thought.

 In his book, The Happiness Hypothesis, Haidt explains that conceptualizing the mind as a division of parts is the first step to understanding many of life’s mysteries.
 He emphasizes four divisions that have been observed throughout history: